#802 – Transforms Do Not Affect an Element’s Margins

 You can specify a value for the Margin property in XAML using either one, two or four integer values.
 Using one value indicates the margin for each of the four sides of the control.
 Using four values indicates the left/top/right/bottom margin values individually.

-The value of 10 indicates that the left and right margins should be identical and add up to 10 WPF units.
+The value of 10,20 indicates that the left and right margins should both be 10 WPF units and top and bottom should both be 20.
 Using the two-argument version results in symmetrical margins.

 #325 – Specifying a Margin Value in Code